talexb/tprc-2024-science-track-survey/survey.md

  - no

-10. How does it affect your willingness to submit a paper to know that the papers and talks will be made freely available, but you maintain the copy right (<link to related OSS license>).
+10. How does it affect your willingness to submit a paper to know that the papers and talks will be made freely available, but you maintain the copyright (<link to related OSS license>).

  - more likely to submit a proposal
  - neutral
  - less likely to submit a proposal

-11. How many colleages do you plan to inform about the establishment oif this Perl Science Track, if it happens?
+11. How many colleages do you plan to inform about the establishment oif this Science Track, if it happens?

  - none